atrvvm/atrvvm/README.md

 <ul>
     <li>🌴 Location: Florida, USA
 </li>
-    <li>🩺 In my past life I was a registered nurse
+    <li>🩺 In my past life I was a Registered Nurse
 </li>
   <li>♟️ Currently learning how to play chess... amongst other things
 </li>